 The path along the canal goes through fertile peatland.
 The grass is full of wild flowers and there are bog irises and waterlilies.
 We saw nesting birds, dragonflies, and the shells of fresh water pearl mussels.

 The easiest way to get to Kinderdijk from Rotterdam is to take a boat from the Erasmus Bridge (payment on board by cash).
-Some boats go directly to Kinderdijk; alternatively you can take the waterbus to Ridderkerk, and then go on the local ferry across the water to Kinderdijk.
+Some boats go directly to Kinderdijk, or you can take the waterbus to Ridderkerk, and then go on the local ferry across the water to Kinderdijk.
+Alternatively you can visit as part of a day tour from Rotterdam.

 You can take your bike on the boat, or rent a bike from the souvenir shop at Kinderdijk.
 If you don’t want to walk or cycle, boat trips along the canal are available.
 There is no charge to enter the site, but you need a ticket to go in the windmill-museums.